ShenW123/ShenW123.github.io/_posts/2016-01-18-hello-jekyll.md

 ### CNAME Changes

-In the CNAME folder replace the current url with your own personal websites URL.
-This will prevent a build error on github pages where the CNAME of lanyon.getpoole.com is already taken.
+In the CNAME folder replace the current url with nothing.
+Leaving it empty if you just want to publish to a github.io page.

 ## Serving Jekyll